ECON 1009 - International Financial Institutions & Markets I

 Office location: Nexus 10, Level 3, Room 3.34

-The lectures will be used to explain the concepts, theories and models relevant to financial institutions and financial markets, whilst the tutorial time will be used to apply the acquired knowledge to practice questions.
-The tutorial questions will consist of a mix of real world and theoretical, quantitative and analytical, questions which will be posted on MyUni prior to the tutorials.
+The lecture times will be used to explain the concepts, theories and models relevant to international finance and economics, whilst the tutorial time will be used to apply the acquired knowledge to practice questions.
+The tutorial questions will consist of theoretical, quantitative and analytical questions which will be posted on MyUni prior to the tutorials.

-Students are expected to study the course materials carefully and to actively engage in class discussions.
-All work discussed in both the lectures and the tutorials and any submitted material will form the basis for the final examination.
+Students are expected to study the course materials carefully and actively engage in class discussions.
+All work discussed in class and any submitted material will form the basis for the final examination.